beachfront/beachfront-io-android-sdk/README.md

 	}
 ```

-Your application is now ready to display an Interstitial ad,

-Call requestInterstitial method to request an Interstitial ad.
-You have to pass the appId & adUnitId
+Your application is now ready to display an Interstitial ad.
+Now when you are ready to show the Ad, call the requestInterstitial method, passing in your appId & adUnitId

 ```
-	interstitial.requestInterstitial("appid", // appID
-	"addUnitId"); // adUnitId
+interstitial.requestInterstitial("appid", "addUnitId");
 ```

-In case Ad Server find a AD it will return to
+If an Ad is available it will call back to

 ```
 public void onReceiveInterstitial(BFIOInterstitalAd ad);
 ```

-Otherwise will return to:
+If no Ad is available it will call back to

 ```
 public void onInterstitialFailed(BFIOErrorCode errorCode);
 ```

-To start the Interstitial Call the following method
+To actually show the returned Ad call

 ```
 interstitial.showInterstitial(ad);
 ```

-Following are callbacks methods of an Interstitial ad:
+## Callback Events
+Here are all available callback methods:

 ```
 	/**